Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 **Looking at how materials fluoresce in UV light.** - The world looks different when it's lit by UV... see how you can use this type of light to make clothes look extra-bright, find out whether banknotes are real or fake, and revive dead glowsticks.

-Last initially checked on 2025-01-14 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2025-01-31 by Rowan Ong (rzmo2@cantab.ac.uk)
+Last initially checked on 2025-11-29 by Daniel Eaton (de354@cam.ac.uk) and double-checked on  by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->